quii/go-specs-greet/README.md

 	return string(greeting), nil
 }
 ```
+The pattern to observe here is `Driver` implements the `Greeter` interface the specification defines.
+If you wish to re-use the specification against another system, all you have to do is follow this same pattern;
+1. Implement the interface
+2. Put the system specific code to drive the system for the test

 Notes:

 - You could argue that perhaps I should be writing tests to drive out the various `if err != nil`, but in my experience so long as you're not doing anything with the `err`, tests that say "you return the error you get" are fairly low value.
+With drivers you're typically going to be just bubbling up the error to the test anyway.
 - **You shouldn't use the default HTTP client**.
 Later we'll pass in a HTTP client so it can be configured with timeouts e.t.c., but for now we're just trying to get ourselves to a passing test

 Try and run the tests again, they should now compile, but not pass.